-If you develop symptoms such as fever, cough, and/or difficulty breathing, have been in close contact with a person known to have COVID-19, or have recently traveled from an area with ongoing spread of COVID-19, stay home and call your healthcare provider.
-Older patients and individuals who have severe underlying medical conditions or have reduced immune systems should contact their healthcare provider early, even if their illness is mild.
+If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as dry cough or difficulty breathing, call your healthcare provider for medical advice.
 Your doctor will determine if you have signs and symptoms of COVID-19 and whether you should be tested.
+The CDC and Buoy Health offer free self-checkers to help you make decisions and seek appropriate medical care.
 If you have severe symptoms, such as persistent pain or pressure in the chest, new confusion or inability to arouse, or bluish lips or face, seek care immediately.
-(Source: CDC, 3/16/20)

 Where can I get tested for the COVID-19 virus?